SoftwareEngineeringToolDemos/FSE-2012-SANDO/build-vm/README.md

  -  The license of the windows is updated by the [owner](https://atlas.hashicorp.com/modernIE/boxes/w7-ie11) of the box

 ### Acknowledgements :
-  - the box used for this virtual machine is provided by [modernIE/w7-ie11](https://atlas.hashicorp.com/modernIE/boxes/w7-ie11)
+ - The box used for this virtual machine is provided by [modernIE/w7-ie11](https://atlas.hashicorp.com/modernIE/boxes/w7-ie11)